patrickcate/Jekyll-Ordinal/README.md

 ## Usage

-To use the filter, simply pass a date such as `page.date` or `post.date` and the filter will return the ordinal for that day.
+To use the filter, simply pass a date string such as `page.date` or `post.date` and the filter will return the ordinal for that day.

 ```ruby
 {{ page.date | ordinal }}